anagouveia1/numericalmethodspdes/README.md

 It's weird that such a question stood with me for so long.
 Could we produce a vibration with a different instrument that would produce an action for which structure component reaction would eventually force it to its collapse?

-<b>Farther from that, how could a simple matlab model eventually enable the representation of different quantities and the solution of seemingly complex relationships between its specific characteristic variables?</b>
+<b>Farther from that, how could a simple Matlab model eventually enable the representation of different quantities and the solution of seemingly complex relationships between its specific characteristic variables?</b>

 <h3> #This question seemed then to be able to be solved in the following ways. </h3>